 I am a qualified Internal Family Systems Therapist.
 I have a postgraduate Diploma in Gestalt Therapy and a second Diploma in Gestalt Psychotherapy from the Centre for Humanistic Counselling and Psychology in Devon.
 I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP).
 This means that I work in accordance with the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.
 I receive regular professional supervision and I am dedicated to ongoing professional development.

 I have worked in a wide range of settings across the private, public and voluntary sectors including a charity for Disabled People in Torquay, the NHS in Exeter and as a counsellor in a G.P. surgery.
 I have experience with a diverse range of clients amongst the general public including the elderly, people with disabilities (physical and learning difficulties), carers, and people of ethnic minorities.
 I started my private practice in 2011.

 From mind to body

-Since early childhood I have felt a deep impulse to enquire into the nature of the universe.
-I was initially attracted to the field of science.
+Since early childhood I have felt a deep impulse to enquire into the nature of reality.
+I was initially attracted to the field of physics and cosmology.
 I qualified with an honours degree in Physics, writing my thesis on 'The Conceptual Foundations of Quantum Mechanics'.
 Although I had always been a high achiever academically I struggled with feelings of shame and alienation from an early age.
 I also had a difficult home life throughout my childhood and I longed to be relieved of my suffering.
 Whilst travelling during my year out before attending university I met a martial arts teacher in Malaysia who's way of being had a profound impact on me.
 I trained with him and realised that scientific understanding would neither satisfy my enquiring mind nor help me in the way I needed.
 I became interested in an embodied, subjective approach to exploring my immediate lived experience rather than an intellectuaI, objective approach to understanding the world.